 Until the time the HTC units are purchased by qualified tenants or in the event that not all HTC units are acquired by qualified tenants, the owner will extend the duration of low-income use for the full extended use period (at least 30 years).

 Evidence for People with Disabilities

-To receive points under People with Disabilities, the proposal must meet all of the following conditions:
+To receive points under People with Disabilities, the proposal must meet all of the requirements contained in the Self-Scoring Worksheet(s).